offirgolan/ember-addon-genie/README.md

 ### genie-coverage

-- Sets up ember-cli-blanket
+- Setup ember-cli-blanket
-- Sets up CodeClimate for code coverage reporting integration with TravisCI
+- Setup CodeClimate for code coverage reporting integration with TravisCI
     - A prompt will ask you for your CodeClimate repo token, if you don't have it, just press _ENTER_ and you can modify it later in your `.travis.yml` or run `ember g genie-coverage`

 __Get Your CodeClimate Token__